Links: | Home | Site Index |

 1.)
 Position the bracket so that none of the holes falls on a seam (between bricks, blocks, etc.) and so that it is on a fairly smooth and level spot.

 2.)
 Mark one of the holes and drill the proper size hole for the anchor you're using.
 (The anchors we supply for adjustable brackets use a 5/16" hole.
-Those for our heavy-duty hardware use a 3/8" hole.
-The plastic shield we supply for the corner-tie screw-eye uses a 5/16" hole.)
+The plastic shield we supply for the corner-tie screw-eye also uses a 5/16" hole.)

 3.)
 Position the bracket over the hole.
 Put the anchor through the bracket and into the hole.
 Tighten the nut.